compas-dev/compas_fab/docs/examples/04_backends_vrep/01_simulation_with_vrep.rst

 is working.

-Copy and paste the following example into any Python environment (a standalong script, a CAD environment, etc) and run it, you should see the output ``Connected: True`` if everything is working properly:
+Copy and paste the following example into any Python environment (a standalone script, a CAD environment, etc) and run it, you should see the output ``Connected: True`` if everything is working properly:

 .. code-block:: python